SAP-samples/cap-local-development-workshop/exercises/02/README.md

 > Note that this time, just to illustrate the possibility, the data files are JSON not CSV.
 This works too, but JSON files are only supported in development mode.
 See [footnote 2](#footnote-2) for why JSON might be a useful choice sometimes.

-At this point the `db/` directory should look like this:
+At this point the `db/` directory should look like this (you can check yourself with `tree db` if you want):

 ```text
 db